-Sure, you tend to attract a certain type of woman, but then again..
+Sure, you tend to attract a certain type of woman with conspicuous consumption, but then again..
 We are in the short term realm here and you’re not necessarily looking to bang wifey material, right (plus all women like money anyway)?

 Male Sexual Market Value (Long-Term)

 And you would ask yourself the ancestral male question:

 The simple answer is: everything.

 For long term, women look at pretty much everything, and the more you have, the better.

 Sure, it doesn’t mean all women can get everything, but the desire is still there.